PurdueRCAC/AnvilOps/docs/src/content/docs/reference/git-integration.md

 - Add commit statuses to your repository indicating the status of the deployment on AnvilOps

 :::note
 AnvilOps uses a unique GitHub app for each cluster.
-Anvil Composable uses the app named AnvilOps, while Geddes v2 uses the app named Anvilops-Geddes.
+Anvil Composable uses a GitHub app named AnvilOps, while Geddes uses an app named Anvilops-Geddes.
 :::

 ## Events that Trigger Deployments